 1. Harvesting Stems and Leaves Only

-2. Harvesting the Full Plant
+2. Harvesting the Entire Plant

 3. Use Clean Cutting Tools

-4. Wash Plant Material Well
+4. Wash Plant Material Thoroughly

 Preparation Methods